 FinTechGermany Award Honors Best FinTechs

-The renowned prize for entrepreneurs will honor the most promising FinTech, InsurTech, and RegTech companies from the following categories: Seed-/Early Stage, Late Stage, Growth Stage und Foreign New Entrant to Germany.
+The renowned prize for entrepreneurs will honor the most promising FinTech, InsurTech, and RegTech companies from the following categories: Seed-/Early Stage, Late Stage, Growth Stage und Foreign New Entrant to Germany and this year’s special prizes InsurTech, Blockchain and AI.
 The jury, comprised of the Financial Centre’s top actors and FinTech supporters, will award the prizes to the FinTech, InsurTech and RegTech companies whose business models show the most promise for the future success and to add long term value to the marketplace.
 The three most important criteria are financial viability, scalability, and exit-potential.

 - Late Stage